 I expected it to be some sort of special rain, like watching the stone evaporate and glimmer into the air but it turned out to be boring regular-looking rain.

 Rei was also bummed about the mundane spectacle.
 “Are you sure this is the right island?” she questioned Lone as we watched water droplets pummel the island sand, creating dark spots that swiftly painted the island.

 “Hey I just ‘followed the wind’ like you told me!” she jokingly protested.

 Tammy answered, “This is the right island, now we just have to wait for it to solidify at the bottom.”

-It was hard to believe her after another week had past.
+It was hard to believe her after another week had passed.
 We were still waiting around and getting antsier by the day.
-It was only so hard to wait around because there wasn’t much to do on a small island.
-I spent a lot of time in the water though which was nice.
+It was so hard to wait because there wasn’t much to do on a small island.
+I spent a lot of time in the water though, which was nice.
 Lone even took me fishing once.
 She used a spear and showed me how to lure in schools of fish.
-I wasn’t very good at it of course but Lone and Rei always brought back a ton of fish.
+I wasn’t very good at it of course, but Lone and Rei always brought back a ton of fish.
 After a month of only eating fish and weird water plant-life, I was getting sick of it.

 “Exactly.
 Just eat it.”
 Came Rei’s voice from a food-filled mouth.

 “It’ll be your last night having fish for a while anyway,” said Tammy as she walked up to us having dinner.
 “We’ll head underneath the island tomorrow.”